jhpyle/charts/README.md

   `helm install`.
 Knowing the hostname in advance is necessary for the Live Help features to work; the hostname is used in the configuration of the NGINX Ingress Controller.
+* `global.storageClass`.
+Set this to whatever automatically provisioning `StorageClass` you are using in your cluster.
 * `minio.persistence.storageClass`.
-The default is `ceph-storage`.
+If you set `global.storageClass`,
-  Always set this to whatever `StorageClass` you have configured in your cluster.
+  set this to the same value.
 * `timeZone`: default is `America/New_York`.
 This will be the time zone on the Linux machines running **docassemble**.
 * `replicas`: default is 2.
 This indicates the number of application